5 year fixed mortgages

 It can be tempting to choose a 5 year fixed rate as you can be sure your mortgage payments will stay the same for 5 years.

-you pay the same rate of interest for 5 years
+pay the same rate of interest for 5 years

-you get financial certainty about what you have to pay every month
+know what you have to pay every month

 Should I get a 5 or 2 year fixed rate mortgage?